baraline/convst/README.md

-This repository contains the implementation of the `Convolutional Shapelet Transform (CST)`, one of the most accurate shapelet algorithm.
+This repository contains the implementation of the `Convolutional Shapelet Transform (CST)`, a state-of-the-art shapelet algorithm.
 It compute a set of convolutional shapelets that match small parts of the input space with highly discriminative points in multiple convolutional spaces.

 ## Installation